The complete guide to b2b market segmentation

-B2C companies are likely to have thousands and thousands of customers.
+B2C companies are likely to have thousands upon thousands of customers.
 In the B2B sphere, a small number of clients are likely to make up the majority of revenue.

 Personal relationships matter more

-B2B sales often involve face-to-face interactions: handshakes and dinners, business cards and expenses.
-Deciding which prospects and clients should get the full personal service is one of the outcomes of customer segmentation.
+B2B sales often involve face-to-face interactions such as handshakes, dinners, business cards, and expenses.
+Deciding which prospects and clients should get the full personal service is one of the outcomes of B2B customer segmentation.

-There are many ways to conduct B2B target market segmentation and no one way that is best.
+There are many ways to conduct B2B target market segmentation, and all have their own merits.

 All of them tend to involve statistical analysis of quantitative data.
 You can also add qualitative data into the mix: buyer personas fall under the broader category of segmentation and often involve interviews.

-Which one of these customer segmentation models is best will depend on the department using it, the data available, the budget, and frankly, which one you can realistically do.
+We’ll explore five different types of customer segmentation below.
+The one that’s best for your business will depend on the department using it, the data available, the budget, and frankly, which one you can realistically do.

 Put simply, firmographics are sets of characteristics used to understand and segment organisations.
 Think of them as the business version of demographics.
 Where B2C segmentation uses demographics, B2B market segmentation uses firmographics.